lOGO

 Ry's art has been on the cover of magazines and has sold at shows and galleries throughout California.

-Ry has also served on the Board of Trustees - Fundraising for Acterra, a regional environmental group.
+Ry also served on the founding Board of Trustees for Acterra, a regional environmental group with the mission of bringing people together to create local solutions for a healthy planet.

 Ry lives in Los Altos Hills, California with his wife Suzy.